rwxrob/zet/20211005135001/README.md

 or errata.

 **Maintain badge requirements as structure data** just like code.
-Keep the major levels separated in different files.
-Requirements can be migrated between level data files.
+Keep the major levels separated in different sections of the same YAML file.
+Requirements can then be easily migrated between levels.

 **Use standard name extensions associated with levels**  but don't lose the level from the meta-data since language translations will